arbor-sim/arbor/doc/concepts/interconnectivity.rst

 Cross-Simulator Interaction
 ===========================

+This section describes how external simulators communicating via spikes can be connected to Arbor.
+For other methods of communication, translation to spikes, e.g. from neural mass models, is needed.
+For coupling to microscopic simulations, e.g. of individual ion channels, a different API is required.
+The mechanism ABI might be a good fit there.

 The usual recipe can be used to declare connections to the world outside of Arbor similar to how internal (=both source and target are Arbor's responsibility) connections are handled.